 You can add all manner of pocket stickers, card files, zip cases, pen loops, and paper folders to this all-in-one notebook.
 You are also spoiled when it comes to different color covers.

 It comes in a variety of color schemes, from black to ivory.
 This sleek styling is something that any writer will appreciate.
 This customizability, and the fantastic paper, make it great as either a journal or for field notes.
+To do this notebook justice – you may want to invest in the best black fountain pen ink.

 This notebook is fantastic.
 Not only do you get to customize it to suit your specific needs, but there are minimal writing and bleeding issues.
 It’s a fan favorite, and we can see why.